This post may contain affiliate links, which help keep this content free. (Full disclosure)

-This section shows how to make spinach salad with warm bacon dressing, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make spinach salad with warm bacon dressing, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Make cheddar crisps.
 You can find the instructions for making cheese crisps here.
 Once they cool, break them up into bite-sized pieces.